Human rights abuses in Kashmir: Jammu and Kashmir

 Human rights abuses in Jammu and Kashmir, a disputed territory administered by India, are an ongoing issue.
 The allegations range from mass killings, forced disappearances, torture, rape and sexual abuse to suppression of freedom of speech and bans on religious gatherings.
 Several massacres have taken place in the region since 1990.
 The Indian Army, Central Reserve Police Force, Border Security personnel and various militant groups have been accused of committing severe human rights abuses against Kashmiri civilians.

-As many as 100,000 Kashmiris have reportedly been killed in the conflict.
+According to official figures released in the Jammu and Kashmir assembly around 47,000 people—including 7,000 police personnel and 20,000 militants—have died because of the insurgency as of July 2009, and 3,400 have disappeared.
+According to a 2006 report by Human Rights Watch, at least 20,000 civilians have died in the conflict.
 A WikiLeaks issue accused India of systemic human rights abuses, it stated that US diplomats possessed evidence of the apparent widespread use of torture by Indian police and security forces.
 The Intercept in 2019 also reported of "systematic" torture perpetrated by Indian authorities without punishment or accountability.

 India rejected a UN panel in April 2019 asking about steps taken by New Delhi to address alleged abuses listed in their OHCHR report.
 Amnesty International halted its operation in India in September 2020 after alleged government freezing of its bank accounts, which the rights group partly attributed to its calls for Indian authorities to account for "grave human rights violations in Delhi riots and Jammu & Kashmir."
 India's National Investigation Agency raided several NGOs in October 2020 for alleged funding to terror activities in Jammu and Kashmir, the action was criticized by a spokesman for activist Parveena Ahanger as a case of "crackdown on the human rights defenders in Kashmir".